Public Litigation Roster

 SUMMARY:

-On May 5, 2022, in Orange County Superior Court, Southern California Edison Company (SCE) filed a tax refund action pursuant to Revenue and Taxation Code section 5148, alleging that the 2020 and 2021 Board-adopted unitary values for SCE's state assessed property were in excess of fair market value.
-Plaintiff further alleges that it is entitled to a property tax refund on the ”difference between the parties' positions on the value of Edison's property multiplied by the tax rate.“ The BOE was served with Summons and Complaint on May 18, 2022 and in accordance with Revenue and Taxation Code section 5148, the BOE provided notice of these lawsuits to the 19 affected counties.
-(Fresno, Imperial, Inyo, Kern, Kings, Los Angeles, Madera, Modoc, Mono, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, Santa Barbara, Tulare, Tuolumne, and Ventura.
-The BOE filed its Answer to SCE's Complaint on July 20, 2022.
+Southern California Edison Company (SCE) filed a tax refund action pursuant to Revenue and Taxation Code section 5148, alleging that the 2020, 2021, and 2022 Board-adopted unitary values for SCE's state assessed property were in excess of fair market value.
+Plaintiff further alleges that it is entitled to a property tax refund on the “difference between the parties' positions on the value of Edison's property multiplied by the tax rate.”
+A case management conference is scheduled for October 26, 2023.

 Donald E. Chomiak